vib-bic-training/HPC_training_bioimaging_1/module/session3.md

 5. Accept Information to be Provided to Service (always or one time only) and click on Accept
 6. Globus App File Manager will be displayed in the browser tab.

-Installation globus personnal connector (ajouter des images)
+Installation globus personnal connector
 --------------------------------------------------------------

-1. Download globus connector on your computer (go to)
+1. Download globus connector on your computer (if you have a windows pc go to:  https://docs.globus.org/globus-connect-personal/install/windows/ or if you have a mac pc go to: https://docs.globus.org/globus-connect-personal/install/mac/ )
-2. Install globus connector on the folder where you have rights (for KUL in My_Programs or My_Downloads) when the VPN is off.
+2. Install globus connector on the folder where you have  administrator rights (for KUL in My_Programs or My_Downloads) when the VPN is off.
 3. Authentificate